GW-CS-SD-25-26/gw-cs-sd-25-26.github.io/lectures/team_charter.md

 - *Describe when the team will meet as a group and on what cadence and for what purpose*

 ### 4.3 Documentation & Reporting
+*You should discuss and modify these processes as your team sees fit.*

 - Meeting notes will be documented and shared over Slack within 24 hours of each meeting.
-- Team members will post weekly status updates to github projects no later than Wednesday night outlining:
+- Team members will post weekly status updates to github projects no later than *Wednesday* night outlining:
 	- what they worked on over the past week
 	- if they are blocked on anything
 	- what they are currently working on